m4xteo/compression_decompression/README.md

 (more information will be added soon).

-This script will encrypt contents inside a DIRECTORY / FOLDER into one .zst file.
+This script will encrypt contents inside a DIRECTORY / FOLDER into one .zst file (compressed_files.zst).
 (WARNING: No decompression methods are implemented, use at your own risk.)

 ### Requirements:
 ```pip3 install zstd```